 How Do I Get Started As A DJ?

-Once you improve you can widen your gear choice to a great DJ mixer, audio interface, sound systems, etc.
+Once you improve you can widen your gear choice to a DJ mixer, audio interface, sound systems, etc.